Michael Potter: Early life

 Potter was born in Parramatta, New South Wales, Australia.

 Playing career

-Bulldogs
+Canterbury-Bankstown Bulldogs

 Canterbury signed Potter while he was still a student at St Gregory's College, Campbelltown.
 He made his first grade debut in the round 18 match of 1983 against Eastern Suburbs coming in for the injured Neil Baker.
-There were 3 referees used in this match when the appointed referee, Mick Stone was injured.
+There were three referees used in this match when the appointed referee, Mick Stone was injured.
 He was replaced by the reserve grade referee, Lionel Green, who subsequently was replaced by the Third Grade referee Paul Miller.
 This was Potter's only game of first grade in 1983.
 In only his second year of first-grade, Potter became the first fullback to win the Dally M Player of the Year award.